 Daisy threw her arms around her aunt and hugged her.
-"Aunt Lavinia, don't ya' trust us?"
+"Aunt Lavinia, don't you trust us?"

 Lavinia laughed.
 "You, yes.
 Enos, yes.
-You an' him together...no, not so much, Sweetie."
+You and him together...no, not so much, Sweetie."
 She kissed her niece on the cheek and stood up.
-"Come on y'all, it's getting' bed time.
+"Come on y'all, it's getting about bed time.
 Luke, would you help Bo?"

-"Enos, I reckon you can take th' guest room since we moved Bo into Luke's room, but mind you make th' bed in th' mornin', dear."
+"Enos, I reckon you can take the guest room since we moved Bo into Luke's room, but mind you make the bed in the morning, dear."

 "Yes ma'am," he replied.